catchorg/Catch2/docs/command-line.md

-CATCH works quite nicely without any command line options at all - but for those times when you want greater control the following options are available.
+Catch works quite nicely without any command line options at all - but for those times when you want greater control the following options are available.
 Note that options are described according to the following pattern:

 <a href="#test">     `    <test-spec> ...`</a><br />